Does this ADHD chaos sound like you?

 Frequently Asked Questions about ADHD

-If you still have some questions or concerns about ADHD therapy and coaching, keep reading…
+If you still have some questions or concerns, keep reading…

 Is Adult ADHD really a thing?
 I thought it was just a childhood disorder.